Raneee/LUNA2016/README.md

 # Pulmonary Lung Nodule Recognition Using 3D Deep Convolutional Neural Network

-This is a code for Pulmonary Lung Nodule Recognition Using 3D Deep Convolutional Neural Network paper.
+This repository contains a code for Pulmonary Lung Nodule Recognition Using 3D Deep Convolutional Neural Network paper.

 3D CNNs with shortcut connection and with dense connection is implemented.

 ## Requirments